anyatarascina/pyRVtest/TUTORIAL.md

 # Running the code
-First open python3 (pyRV has been developed for releases of python 3.6 and later) in either terminal or command prompt
+First open python3 (pyRVtest has been developed for releases of python 3.6 and later) in either terminal or command prompt.

 ## Import python packages
-First open python3 (pyRVtest has been developed for releases of python 3.6 and later) in either terminal or command prompt.
 Then you import the necessary packages:

 ````
 import numpy as np